Mathics3/mathics-development-guide/docs/extending/developing-code/code-overview/ast.rst

-In the process of Evaluation, described in the next section, more kinds of objects over the above the four may get introduced as the S-Expression is rewritten and transformed.
+In the process of Evaluation, described in the next section, more kinds of objects over the above the four may get introduced as the S-expression is rewritten and transformed.